aws/aws-fpga/SDAccel/docs/SDAccel_HLS_Debug.md

-# Debug HLS Performance: Limited memory ports.
+# Debug HLS Performance: Limited memory ports

 In an ideal FPGA implementation, the kernel will process 1 data sample per clock cycle.
 In the High-Level Synthesis (HLS) technology used in SDAccel, this is referred to an II=1 implementation, where II is the Initiation Interval of design, or the number of clock cycles before the design can read new data inputs.